 All test and measuring equipment are likely to influence the test results directly or indirectly and be subject to calibration.

-In case of noncompliance, the report must indicate corrective and preventive action.
+In case of non-compliance, the report must indicate corrective and preventive action.
 All the test instruments and equipment must have a unique identification number that should be linked to raw analytical data, calibration reports, and logbooks for their use.

 The certificate should also indicate the calibration results and the due date for the next calibration.
 There shall be calibration tags on instruments.
 Wren, an instrument for calibration, has been adjusted or replaced.
-The calibration results before and after repair, if available, should be reported.
+The calibration results before and after repair if available, should be reported.

 Reference materials used must be characterized, certified, purchased From prominent sources, and attributable to national and international measures.
-When an instrument is found “Out of Calibration”, it should be conspicuously labelled as such so that its use for testing is prevented.
+When an instrument is found “Out of Calibration”, it should be conspicuously labeled as such so that its use for testing is prevented.